+CE#2: Staff Time Savings

+Unit of Baseline Benchmark Outcome Benchmark

+Measurement Achieved?

-CE#2: Staff Time Savings Unit of Baseline Benchmark Outcome Benchmark Measurement Achieved?
-Total time to Total amount of Expected amount of Actual amount of Outcome meets or complete task in staff time dedicated total staff time total staff time exceed the staff hours to the task prior to dedicated to the dedicated to the benchmark (decrease) implementation of task after task after implementation of implementation of the activity (in dollars) the activity (in hours) the activity (in hours) 12 Annually 0 0 Benchmark met
+Total time to complete task in staff hours (decrease) Total amount of staff time dedicated to the task prior to implementation of the activity (in dollars) Expected amount of total staff time dedicated to the task after implementation of the activity (in hours) Actual amount of total staff time dedicated to the task after implementation of the activity (in hours) Outcome meets or exceed the benchmark

+12 Annually 0 0 Benchmark met

-Description of detailed information on its impact: Zero HAP households remain on the program an additional six month.
+Description of detailed information on its impact: Zero HAP households remain on the program an additional six month for a total of 12 months.
 This additional time provides a safety net to continue working and build confidence in the ability to remain employed and maintain housing without subsidy

-Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule: The activity is on schedule and outcomes are as expected
+Compare outcomes to baselines and benchmarks, and indicate whether the activity is on schedule:

+The activity is on schedule and outcomes are as expected

-For rent reform activities, describe the number and results of any hardship requests: No hardship requests were received
+For rent reform activities, describe the number and results of any hardship requests: